rycu/team-player/README.md

 # team-player

-curently in development and Unstable!
+curently in development and unstable!

-React and Redux Example app.  team-player is a fantasy football picker with a retro UX.
+React and Redux Example app.

+team-player is a fantasy football picker with a retro UX.